Rom Houben

+Caregivers claimed that Houben was able to use facilitated communication, a scientifically discredited technique, to communicate, a claim which was disputed by researchers evaluating him.
 Houben was diagnosed with total locked-in syndrome by Belgian neurologist Steven Laureys in 2006 with the help of modern brain imaging techniques and equipment.
-It was claimed that he could communicate by typing into a keyboard with his right hand supported by a communication facilitator.
-However, the claims that Houben is able to communicate by typing have been widely disputed.
+Following this, it was claimed that he could communicate by typing into a keyboard when his right hand was supported by a communication facilitator.